 - Fruit juices.

 - Non-vegan foods like dairy (or other lactose-containing food, if lactose intolerant).

 - Soda/Pop/Soft drinks (both diet and regular ).

 - To see what I’ve been eating since my surgery, have a look at THIS article and the included video.

 - For more ideas on what foods to eat when eating is difficult, check out THIS article.

 - For ways to enhance nutrient absorption, consider reading THIS article.

-- if you like recipe ideas, I’ve got quite a few websites to check out on my vegan resources page HERE.
+- If you like recipe ideas, I’ve got quite a few websites to check out on my vegan resource page HERE.

 - If you are still taking oral medication or supplements, you should be cautious about THIS.